Blockades block liberation

 • The blockade becomes part of an order of power that strengthens the one who is already strong.
 Just like in wrestling or tug-of-war, a competition might be created where tactical techniques and strength are transformed into the logical ideal.
 The measurement of political strength becomes a goal in itself.
 Blockades become a performative action realizing power politics.
 This realized goal might contradict what the blockaders want to achieve.

 • In the extension of the measurement of strength, violence lures as a possibility.
 This temptation is seen in wrestling where violence is an expected violation in a competition of strength and where judges are needed to adjudicate.
-This temptation created by physical strength is a reason to avoid blockades.
+This temptation created by physical strength is another reason to avoid blockades.

 The blockade game produces rules, contexts and goals that might contradict what the blockaders actually wish to achieve.
 The built-in dynamics of the blockade counteracts real change.
 It blocks the very purpose of nonviolence: the direct creation of egalitarian democratic societies, in which orders other than obedience, strength and violence rule.